-- Wait for a couple of seconds (preferably a minute) before plunging in the power cable.
+- Wait for a couple of seconds (preferably a minute) before plunging in the power cables.

-- Start your router and turn on the laptop too.
+- Power on your router and switch on your laptop.

 Once both devices are up and running, try reconnecting to the network and see if that disconnection issue persists.